-Thesis presented June 1st, 2018
+Thesis presented June 1

-In this thesis we present four applications in bioinformatics with Markov models.
+Abstract: In this thesis we present four applications in bioinformatics with Markov models.
 That is, we extend the use of such models in the mathematical and statistical analysis of biological data.
 The data we consider are drawn from a broad range of areas.
-We consider applications at the genomic level with time series and network data as well as applications at the cellular level with microscopy image data of both cell culture and in vivo tissue.
+We consider applications at the genomic level with time series and network data as well as applications at the cellular level with microscopy image data of both cell culture and

 Collections of objects such as genes, cells or pixels are of particular interest as a whole.
 We make use of associations within these collections, spatial, temporal or functional, and assume that closer objects are more strongly associated than those further apart.
 This allows for efficient inference within a Markov model framework and is encoded in terms of conditional independences between variables as represented by vertices and edges in an undirected graph.